US approves first arms sale to Taiwan under Trump

 In a move that seemed to portend a shift in US policy, President-elect Trump spoke to Taiwan's President Tsai Ing-Wen in a phone call in December, upending decades of diplomatic protocol.

-However the Trump administration has since said that it remains committed to the decades-long "one China policy."
+However, the Trump administration has since said that it remains committed to the decades-long "one China" policy.

-But China has long criticized US arms sales to Taiwan and the latest announcement is likely to draw a protest from Beijing.
+But China has long criticized US arms sales to Taiwan and the latest announcement is likely to draw protest from Beijing.

-Both announcements came before Trump is due to meet South Korea's new president Moon Jae-in at the White House.
-Both leaders are anxious to get North Korea to abandon its nuclear and missile program.

 The State Department also issued a statement marking the 20th anniversary of the transfer of Hong Kong from the UK to China, saying the US was "concerned about any infringements on civil liberties" in Hong Kong.

-All of the recent administration announcements are likely to be met with opposition from China as Trump prepares to meet with Chinese President Xi Jinping at the meeting of the G20 next month.
+It is unknown how the announcements will impact on Trump's meeting with Chinese President Xi Jinping at the meeting of the G20 next month.